 If you have been charged by the law with California statutory rape crime , Lluis Law’s sex crime attorneys can help.
 We have over 50 years of combined experience handling these types of cases in state courts.

 In this article we explain what rape crime consists of, sanctions and possible defenses.
 Being accused of rape does not in any way mean that you will be convicted, as the crime must be proven.

-Call any of our criminal lawyers and request a free consultation to present your case to us.
+Call any of our criminal lawyers and request a private consultation to present your case to us.
 We will tell you what options are available to you.

 Statutory rape consists of having sexual relations with a minor.
 For the purposes of the law, the crime is established regardless of whether it was consensual or not.

 California Penal Code 261.5 sanctions it as a misdemeanor or serious crime.
 A person accused of this crime can be punished with prison terms and severe fines.

 The law establishes that any sexual relationship with a minor under the age of 18 is a crime.
 Regardless of whether there is a close age between the two people, as stated by the Romeo and Juliet Law.
 For example, a couple of 19 years old the man and 17 the woman.

 Some states allow consensual sex between close-aged couples, but California does not have this legal exception.